Catalina Cruz: New York Assembly

 In February 2018, Cruz announced her candidacy for Francisco Moya's vacated position on the New York State Assembly's Assembly District 39.
 The District's Democratic leadership instead unanimously selected Ari Espinal as the Democratic candidate in the April 2018 special election.

 Cruz then won the Democratic primary for District 39 on September 13, 2018, over Espinal, and won the seat on November 6, 2018.
 She had received campaign training from New American Leaders that she believes helped her ultimately fundraise nearly $200,000 to win the primary race.

 Personal life

 Cruz identifies as a DREAMer under the unadopted DREAM Act that was introduced in 2001, which addresses citizenship of children brought to the United States by their parents and living as undocumented citizens.

 Cruz married her high school boyfriend in 2003, which allowed Cruz to get her green card in 2005 and become a U.S. citizen in 2009.
 Cruz' citizenship allowed her to sponsor her mother's citizenship.
+Cruz's former husband was a New York Police Department police officer.
 The marriage ended in divorce.

-Cruz is married to a New York Police Department police officer.
-She and her husband live in Jackson Heights, Queens.
+She lives in Jackson Heights, Queens.

-Cruz has said that the attorney who did her immigration papers inspired her to go to law school and become a lawyer.
+Cruz has said that the attorney who handled her immigration papers inspired her to go to law school and become a lawyer.